tikv/pd/docs/development.md

 Official lints are ran with:

-    make setup
     make check

-Setup installs `retool`, which is installed with `go get`.
-`retool` vendors the linter tools local to the project.
+This will use `go get` to install `retool` which then vendors the linter tools local to the project.

 ## Testing